houssemFat/cf-nodejs-buildpack/README.md

 * [Build packer Issue] (https://github.com/cloudfoundry/buildpack-packager/issues/12)

+#### workaround on windows , use cygwin and run  binary directly, point to your directory
+   ` ./../../../../../../Ruby23-x64/bin/buildpack-packager --uncached`

 ### On ubuntu using 2.3.3 version
 Please download a stable version from [releases] (https://github.com/cloudfoundry/buildpack-packager/releases) tab and install it manually library may won't be installed using ruby 2.3.3 , so